-Local CASA volunteers advocate for more than 1,000 children per year but many are still in need of advocacy.
+CASA volunteers in Colorado Springs advocate for approximately 60% of the children in the foster care/court system.
 Our volunteers are an amazing force for good, but we need more of them.
+There are approximately 300 children waiting for a CASA volunteer in El Paso County.
 Our vision is that every child who needs a volunteer will have one.
-With your help, we can reach that goal.
-Volunteer Colorado Springs.
+With your help, we can reach that goal!

 Court Appointed Special Advocate Program: